Inspirateur/binary-greedy-meshing/README.md

 # binary-greedy-meshing
-For now this is simply a port of [Binary Greedy Meshing v2](https://github.com/cgerikj/binary-greedy-meshing) to Rust, but API improvements are planned for the future (see issues).
+Originally a port of [Binary Greedy Meshing v2](https://github.com/cgerikj/binary-greedy-meshing) to Rust, with additional improvements such as support for transparent blocks.

 ## How to use
 This crate is used in the Bevy voxel game [Riverbed](https://github.com/Inspirateur/riverbed), you can check out the code for usage examples.